dang0x5f/thock/README.md

 # Notes

-TERMCAP vs TERMINFO
+### TERMCAP vs TERMINFO
-: FreeBSD's use of termcap inhibits function key identification by ncurses because termcap has a limited definition space.
-Unfortunately, [st](https://st.suckless.org/)'s entry in /etc/termcap omits F10,F11,F12, and beyond.
+~~FreeBSD's use of termcap inhibits function key identification by ncurses because termcap has a limited definition space.
+Unfortunately, [st](https://st.suckless.org/)'s entry in /etc/termcap omits F10,F11,F12, and beyond.~~

+edit - https://www.freebsd.org/releases/14.0R/relnotes/ terminfo preferred as of 14.0.
+Laptop was on old release.
+May still work around function keys though to avoid any confusion or backward compatability issues.